Pope starts Britain visit clouded by 'Third World' gaffe

 The head of the Roman Catholic Church flies in to Edinburgh and has an audience with Queen Elizabeth II at the start of the historic state visit, which also takes in Glasgow, London and the city of Birmingham in central England.

 The highlight of the trip will be a beatification mass for 19th century English cardinal John Henry Newman, and it also features symbolic prayers with the Archbishop of Canterbury Rowan Williams, the head of the world's Anglicans.

-But there is strong opposition to the visit with demonstrators vowing to take to the streets and protest the pope's unbending stance on a range of issues.
+But there is strong opposition to the four-day visit with demonstrators vowing to take to the streets and protest the pope's unbending stance on a range of issues.